-The Hostel started in an old property in Andrews Street and moved in 1972 to the site of the old St Rita's Convent School, coming under the control of the Department for Community Welfare in that year.
+In 1970 the Department of Native Welfare established Kartanup as a hostel for working-age boys in the town of Katanning, in an old property in Andrews Street, In 1972, the hostel moved in 1972 to the site of the old St Rita's Convent School, coming under the control of the Department for Community Welfare in that year.

-The building continues to be used in Katanning but no longer offers out of home care.
-It is known as 'Reidy House'.
+The building continues to be used in Katanning in 2014, but no longer offers out of home care.
+It was known as 'Reidy House'.

 The collection held by the Department for Child Protection and Family Support (DCPFS) dates from 1894.
 It includes records from the Government Receiving Depot, the State Children's Department, the Child Welfare Department and more recent departments which have been known at different times as the Department for Child Protection, Community Development, Community Welfare, Community Services, and Family and Children's Services.
 The records relate to children who were placed in all types of out of home 'care' in Western Australia.
 Some of the records held by the DCPFS were originally created by another government department or private agency.

 Contact Freedom of Information, Department for Child Protection and Family Support:

 Telephone: (08) 6217 6388 or (08) 6217 6381

 Facsimile: (08) 9222 2776

 Free call in WA: 1800 000 277